Updates, commentary, training and advice on immigration and asylum law

 Fee scale

-Fee-charging organisations must submit a fee scale for approval by the OISC.
-If you wish to amend the fee scale after registration, you must seek and obtain OISC approval before making any changes.
+Fee-charging organisations must submit a fee scale for approval by the IAA.
+If you wish to amend the fee scale after registration, you must seek and obtain approval before making any changes.
 Often immigration services are charged on a fixed-fee basis.
 To determine your fees, decide your hourly rate and multiply it by approximately the number of hours it will take you to prepare a certain type of application.

-After you register as an OISC adviser
+After you’re accredited as an IAA adviser

 Audits

-The OISC conducts regular audits of regulated organisations to ensure compliance with the Code of Standards and to assess the effectiveness of the policies and procedures.
+The IAA conducts regular audits of regulated organisations to ensure compliance with the Code of Standards and to assess the effectiveness of the policies and procedures.
 Audits are typically carried out annually, though they may occur less frequently.

 Organisations are notified in advance when an audit will take place.
 An auditing caseworker will request a list of all clients and will crosscheck information on a number of cases with the Home Office.
 They will then attend the organisation’s office and request to review the selected files.
 Files can be kept electronically or in hardcopy but must be backed up.